Bordered Floer homology for manifolds with torus boundary via immersed curves: Classifying extendable type D structures

+\item[(M2)] move a crossover arrow which is in a neighborhood of one side of the square $T\setminus (\alpha\cup\beta)$ to the opposite side of the square; in other words, slide an arrow across either $\alpha$ or $\beta$ in the torus $T$. \end{itemize}

+Examples of these moves are shown in Figure \ref{fig:movesM1M2}.
+In each move, we assume that there are no other crossover arrows between the arrow being (re)moved and the boundary of the square.
+More precisely, there is a neighborhood of the boundary of the square containing the crossover arrow in question but no other crossover arrows, and in which the immersed curve consists of horizontal and vertical segments.
 In contrast with the local moves described in Figure \ref{fig:crossover_moves}, the moves (M1) and (M2) change the equivalence class of the train track.
 However, these moves induce isomorphisms between the associated extended type D structures.

 \begin{proposition} Suppose $\tracks'$ is obtained from $\tracks$ by an application of a sequence of the moves (M1) and (M2) together with the local moves depicted in Figure \ref{fig:crossover_moves}.
 If $\widetilde{N}'$ and $\widetilde{N}$ are the extended type D structures associated with $\tracks'$ and $\tracks$, respectively, then there is an isomorphism $\widetilde{N}'\cong\widetilde{N}$ as $\widetilde{\Alg}$ modules. \end{proposition}